Free Kitchen Hacks eBook

 Slicing into Naan Breakfast Pizza with Yolk Oozing

-Naan Breakfast Pizza Ingredients
+Naan Breakfast Pizza Ingredient Highlights

 I kept this recipe super simple.
 I added red onion and arugula to mine pictured here, but you can easily omit those add-ons or sub them for something else to make it your own!

-Here are some topping ideas to get you started:
+This is one of my favorite clean out the fridge meals!
+Here’s some topping ideas to get you started:

 • Mushrooms